Polonia brothers: Life and career

 In 2007 they released a new and improved cut of Splatter Farm, on DVD through Camp Motion Pictures.
 The new version is missing a couple of the more outrageous scenes that made the original a 'cult classic'.

-Within the indie film community, the brothers were known for their kindness and generosity to aspiring film-makers.
+Within the indie film community, the brothers were known for their generosity to aspiring film-makers.

 Polonia Brothers Entertainment and Cinegraphic Productions released Halloweenight, based on a screenplay by, and dedicated to the memory of, the late John Polonia, in October 2009.

 According to Film Threat ”Mark Polonia is best known (if he is at all) for his ridiculous, though insanely fun, output such as Shark Encounters Of The Third Kind and Deadly Playthings.
 These productions intentionally trade on their low-budget schtick with absurd premises that ask the viewer to laugh and have fun, as the movie is in on the joke."